fdhidalgo/geocode_br_polling_stations/README.md

 ## Data Sources

 Because of the size of some of the administrative datasets, we cannot host all the data necessary to run the code on Github.
-Datasets marked with a \* can be found at the associated link in the table below.
+Datasets marked with a \* can be found at the associated link in the table below but not in this Github repo.
 All other data can be found in the `data` folder.

 | Data                             | Source                                                                                                                                                                                                 |